breadcat/blog.minskio.co.uk/content/quotes.md

 >The victim of a clerical error <!-- Richard Ayoade -->

 >The years start coming and they don't stop coming <!-- smash mouth -->

->Theoretical degree in physics <!-- fallout -->

->There can be only one <!-- highlander -->

->There it is again.
-That funny feeling. <!-- bo burnham -->

->There was blood in the kitchen, there was blood in the hall <!-- shivering truth -->

 >They only have to be lucky once, we have to be lucky always <!-- IRA -->